okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authorization-servers/index.md

   | `NONE`           | `REQUIRED`              | `FLEXIBLE` or `REQUIRED`             | Prompted     |
   | `NONE`           | `REQUIRED`              | `IMPLICIT`                           | Not prompted |

-> **Note:** If `CONSENT` is set to `FLEXIBLE`, and the scope is requested when using the Client Credentials grant flow, the scope is granted in the access token with no consent prompt.
-This is because there is no user involved in a 2-legged OAuth [Client Credentials](/docs/guides/implement-client-creds/overview/) grant flow.
+> **Note:** If `CONSENT` is set to `FLEXIBLE` and the scope is requested when using the Client Credentials grant flow, the scope is granted in the access token with no consent prompt.
+This occurs because there is no user involved in a two-legged OAuth [Client Credentials](/docs/guides/implement-client-creds/overview/) grant flow.
 <!-- If you change this section, change it in apps.md (/docs/reference/api/apps/#credentials-settings-details) and oidc.md (/docs/reference/api/oidc/#scopes) as well.
 Add 'LOGIN' to the first three rows when supported -->

 **Notes:**